Asbestos in the Military

 Many of these contaminated items are still around today, making them an ever-present hazard for men and women serving in the military.
 Construction or plumbing roles have a higher risk for exposure since workers must maintain and repair buildings and equipment.

-The Dangers of Prolonged Exposure to Veterans
+The Dangers of Prolonged Asbestos Exposure to Veterans

-The Environmental Protection Agency (EPA), the National Toxicology Program (NTP), and the International Agency for Research on Cancer (IARC) all recognize asbestos and similar minerals as carcinogens.
+The Environmental Protection Agency (EPA), the National Toxicology Program (NTP), and the International Agency for Research on Cancer (IARC) all recognize that asbestos and similar minerals as carcinogens.
 Unfortunately, given the long latency period for related diseases, veterans who haven’t actively served in decades are still being diagnosed with diseases like mesothelioma today.

+Exposure to asbestos has been linked to three prominent forms of mesothelioma: pleural mesothelioma, peritoneal mesothelioma, and pericardial mesothelioma.
 The most common form, pleural mesothelioma, affects the pleural lining of the lungs.
 This is the easiest area for the harmful fibers to reach.
 It’s rarer (but still possible) for the microscopic fibers to make their way to the abdomen (peritoneal mesothelioma), or the heart (pericardial mesothelioma).

 Other Related Diseases Veterans May Suffer From